ADHD Assessments for Adults in Washington

 Is it worth getting an ADHD diagnosis as an adult?

-For many people, an ADHD diagnosis can:
+For many adults, an ADHD diagnosis can:

-• Reduce self-blame
+• reduce shame and self-blame

-• Help you access accommodations or medication
+• help with access to accommodations or medication

 ADHD assessment for adults

-If you’re also exploring Autism, all of my comprehensive, differential assessments include careful evaluation of both ADHD and Autistic traits.
+If you’re also exploring Autism, all of my comprehensive differential assessments include careful evaluation of both ADHD and Autistic traits.

 Adult Autism Assessments